Ashvala/simplesynth/README.md

-Stupid Simple Synth!
+Simple Synth!
 =================

-The idea is to write a really stupidly simple synth in python that can work over the command line.
+The idea is to write a really simple synth in python that can work over the command line.

 Usage:
 ================